 Recipe Variations

-These mushroom dumplings are incredibly flexible, and you can tweak them based on your dietary needs or cravings.
+This mushroom dumplings recipe is incredibly flexible, and you can tweak them based on your dietary needs or cravings.
 Try these easy dumpling filling ideas that we recommend:

 - Add different spices to the Garlic Chili Oil.
 Try adding ginger or five-spice powder for a different flavor.